 The DOQQs are due at APFO 30 days after flying, and must be inspected within a year of delivery.
 They are made available after an entire project area (usually a state) has been inspected and accepted.
 Delivery is made to NAIP partners.

-For each state, the most recent year of NAIP Imagery DOQQs is available on an ArcGIS server.
-The state based services can be added into ArcGIS Desktop by adding https://gis.apfo.usda.gov/arcgis/services Please note: This link will not work unless you are using ESRI's ArcGIS application.
-This link is for customers who can consume Web Mapping Services (WMS) only.
+For each state, the most recent year of NAIP Imagery is available on an ArcGIS server.
+The image services can be added into ArcGIS Desktop by adding https://gis.apfo.usda.gov/arcgis/rest/services.
+Please note: This link will not work unless you are using ESRI's ArcGIS application.

 Free or low cost viewers with minimal GIS features are available from private vendors.
 Click here for more information on these free downloads.